Stonehenge: What Is Actually Known About How and Why It Was Built.

 The competing positions.

-Popular and fringe accounts attribute Stonehenge to Druids, to the wizard Merlin or giants (a story from Geoffrey of Monmouth's 12th-century chronicle), to lost civilizations such as Atlantis, to ley-line “earth energies,” or to extraterrestrials — usually on the premise that “primitive” people could not have built it.
-Claimed None of these is supported; the Druid association in particular is a much later romantic invention, as Druids belong to the Iron Age, long after the stones were raised [1].
+The fringe accounts.
+Popular and pseudo-historical stories attribute Stonehenge to Druids, to the wizard Merlin or giants (from Geoffrey of Monmouth's 12th-century chronicle, in which Merlin magically brings the stones from Ireland), to lost civilizations such as Atlantis, to ley-line “earth energies,” or to extraterrestrials — almost always on the premise that “primitive” people could not have built it.
+Disputed None is supported.
+The Druid link is a specific, traceable error: 17th- and 18th-century antiquarians (John Aubrey, then William Stukeley) reached for the oldest Britons they knew of from Caesar's writings, but Druids are an Iron Age priesthood who arose more than two thousand years after the stones were raised [1].

 The unanswered questions.